Roni Daloomi: Early life

 Daloomi was born in Beersheba and raised in the neighbouring town of Omer to Israeli-born parents of both Libyan-Jewish and Iraqi-Jewish descent.
-Until the age of 12 she studied dancing at Bat-Dor Beer Sheva Municipal Dance Centre in Beersheba.
+Until the age of 12 she studied dance at Bat-Dor Beer Sheva Municipal Dance Centre in Beersheba.
 She majored in theatre at the Mekif Omer High School.

 She participated in a children's song festival Shir Nolad in 2006, that took place during the eight-days Jewish holiday of Hanukkah.

 In 2010, Daloomi was enlisted to the Israel Defense Forces (IDF), and served for two years in the military band of the Education and Youth Corps.

 Star is Born contest

 Daloomi was the judges' least favorite contestant in Israel's Kokhav Nolad after being ranked last by most of them throughout the season, especially by Gal Uchovsky.
 Despite this, Daloomi was saved by the audience every time, eventually making it to the final in Eilat, Israel, where she won the competition with 61% of the votes (after being ranked last by the judges once again).
 Daloomi is the youngest winner of the show to date, being only 17 years old at the time, and the first female to win since first season's winner Ninet Tayeb.